LudwigThePig/airbnb-reviews/Guides/awsGuide.md

 # Load Balancer

-For this tutorial, we will be using Nginx to handle load balancing.
+For this tutorial, we will be using Nginx to impliment an active-active load balancing.
 Like the last section, we are going to assume that you have read the prior sections or, at the very least, have an basic understanding of the things being discussed.
-With each section, we will be moving through the content a lot faster.
-Let's jump right on in!
+With that out of the way, let's jump right in!

 1. Create another t2.micro instance with an Ubuntu AMI and expose port 80.
   - You cannot run Nginx with Amazon Linux distro.
 Nginx recommends Ubuntu.